egrassl/ScientificProgramming3/README.md

 Is simple and easy to run this code.
 You just need to follow few steps that are listed bellow:

 1. Clone/Download this repo to your PC.
-2. If you do not have Python 3.7.0, download it from [Python's website](https://www.python.org/).
-3. Open the project's folder in your IDE (my personal choice is [PyCharm](https://www.jetbrains.com/pycharm/)).
+3. Open the project's folder in your IDE (my personal choice is [CLion](https://www.jetbrains.com/clion/)).
-4. Set Python 3.7.0 as the project's interpreter.
+4. Compile the code.
+Dont forget to use the `–fopenmp` option to enable OpenMP functions.

 You are ready to go now :+1:!